pupil-labs/pupil-docs/src/invisible/getting-started/analyse-recordings-in-pupil-cloud.md

 These are the basic skills you will need to work in the Pupil Cloud environment, and you can apply them to other enrichments.

-Ready to go further and set up enrichments that require more in-depth knowledge?
-Dive into our How-tos!